mzakhidov/case_study_bellabeat/README.md

-# Case Study - How Can a Welness Technology Company Play It Smart?
+# Case Study - How Can a Wellness Technology Company Play It Smart?

 ##### This is a capstone project as part of Google Data Analytics course.